MicrosoftDocs/trace-processor-docs/trace-processor/quickstart.md

 In this quickstart, you accessed process command lines from an ETW trace.
 Now, you have an application that can access data from traces.

 The next step is to examine other data available from the trace and determine what you want to do with that data.
+Look at the [samples](https://github.com/microsoft/eventtracing-processing-samples) for some ideas.
 See the extension methods on [ITraceSource](xref:Microsoft.Windows.EventTracing.ITraceSource) for a list of supported trace data, or examine the method available from "trace." shown by IntelliSense.
 Note that not all traces include all supported types of data.